 Where can you buy aji panca?

 You’re likely not going to find this chili in fresh form; it’s typically sold dried, as aji panca paste, or in powder form.
 For those, unless you have Peruvian specialty grocers nearby, your best option is to shop online.
 There you’ll find dried aji panca, paste, and powders too – all widely available.

-If you’re exploring Peruvian cuisine, you’ll no doubt pick up aji panca.
+If you’re exploring Peruvian cuisine, you’ll no doubt pick up this chili.
 But even if you aren’t, the flavors of this chili are so unique that its well worth experimenting with in the kitchen.
 It can really add life to your food with just a simple sprinkle.